patogallardo/iskay/README.md

 ![alt text](https://raw.githubusercontent.com/patogallardo/iskay/master/imgs/cover.PNG "ksz diagram")

-Written by P. Gallardo based on code named "pairwiser" by F. de Bernardis.

 Computes the pairwise kinetic Sunyaev-Zeldovich effect estimator starting from maps of the CMB.

 This code is able to: take a catalog of galaxy positions, redshifts and luminosities, produce aperture photometry for the given galaxy centerings with a circular aperture  which does not distort the frequency domain content of the substamps (via zero-padding), reprojects to locally square grid and naturally takes care of sub pixel position of galaxy centerings by finely discretizing the interpolated map.
 The reprojection and interpolation is done nativelly in pixell.